NamanhTran/powefo_twitch_bot/README.md

 ### Installing

-Follow these steps before running this application
+Follow these steps before running this application:

 cd into the project folder

     cd <PATH TO PROJECT FOLDER>

-First install the dependencies needed for this application
+Install the dependencies needed for this application

     npm install